wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/Domain/IM/IM-OpenSource-List.md

 ## RTSP

 - [rtsp-stream #Project#](https://github.com/Roverr/rtsp-stream): Out of box solution for RTSP - HLS live stream transcoding.
 Makes RTSP easy to play in browsers.

+# Assistant & Bot

+- [Home Assistant #Project#](https://home-assistant.io/): Home Assistant is an open-source home automation platform running on Python 3.
+Track and control all devices at home and automate control.
+Perfect to run on a Raspberry Pi.

+- [ChatterBot #Project#](https://github.com/gunthercox/ChatterBot): ChatterBot is a machine learning, conversational dialog engine for creating chat bots